 Also known as A/O, the term “Adhesive Out” refers to the EVA or adhesive side (typically cloudy) of the film being wound on the outside face of the roll, with the polyester, nylon, or polypropylene side being wound inside.
 Most thick laminates and 3” core laminates are typically wound “Adhesive Out”.

-This occurs during sometimes when very thick items are run through the laminating process, causing a high-pressure stretch over the piece being laminated, and low pressure areas on each side of the piece.
+This occurs when very thick items are run through the laminating process, causing a high-pressure stretch over the piece being laminated, and low pressure areas on each side of the piece.
 This creates a “boat-wake” look on the piece being laminated, and on the edges of the piece.

 Premium-grade adhesive resin, requiring a lower bonding temperature.
 Used for photographs, color copier papers and clay-coated surfaces.
 The adhesive will stick to some plastics, vinyl and metals.

 This refers to a film separation from the product, and can occur in two areas: the most common is the lifting of the laminate film from the surface of the printed sheet, typically due to poor adhesion, low bond temperatures, or lack of roller pressure during the laminating process.
 The second type of delamination occurs due to the lack of proper bond between the base film (polyester, polypropylene, or nylon) and the adhesive layer on the film.
 The latter is typically because of a failure in the manufacturing process.

 Ethylene vinyl acetate (EVA) is the copolymer of ethylene and vinyl acetate, and is a very elastic material that has excellent toughness and is utilized in high-quality film lamination adhesive.
 This type of adhesive is quite flexible, and has a peak melting temperature of 250°F (96°C).

 Used to express the film and adhesive composition.
 Example: 3/2 which is 5 mil.
 The first number represents the polyester base film, and the second represents the adhesive.